estimadorpt/dashboard/src/index.md

 </div>

 <!-- Row 2 Annotation -->
-<p class="text-muted text-sm mb-2">District map showing the party forecast to win the most votes in each region.
-Click a district for detailed vote share probabilities.</p>
+<p class="text-muted text-sm mb-2">District map colored by predicted leading party in each region.
+Click any district to see detailed vote share forecasts, or view national trends in the right panel when no district is selected.</p>

 <!-- Row 2: Combined Map and Sidebar -->
 <div class="card col-span-2 p-4">